dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlServiceAccount/README.md

 # Description

-The `SqlServiceAccount` DSC resource manage the service account for SQL Server services.
+The `SqlServiceAccount` DSC resource manages the service account for SQL Server services.

 ## Requirements